 In this blog post, we’ll break down what webhook payloads and headers are, how they work, and why they’re important.
 By the end, you’ll have a solid understanding of how to handle webhooks in your applications and ensure secure, efficient data exchange.

 Before diving into payloads and headers, let’s quickly recap what webhooks are.
-A webhook is a way for one application to send real-time data to another application when a specific event occurs.
-For example, when a customer makes a purchase on an e-commerce platform, the platform can send a webhook to your application to notify you of the transaction.
+A webhook is a mechanism that allows one application to send real-time data to another application via an HTTP POST request.
+Unlike traditional APIs, which require you to poll for updates, webhooks push data to your application whenever an event occurs.

 {